orcunturkol/nvidia-custom-resolution-guide/README.md

 ### Troubleshooting

 * **Problem:** I get a warning that says "Data of type REG_MULTI_SZ cannot contain empty strings."
     * **Solution:** This just means you accidentally pasted a blank line.
 Click **OK** on the warning.
 Then, double-check the text box and delete any empty lines, especially at the very end of the text.

+* **Problem:** The `NV_Modes` key already existed.
+What about the `0001`, `0002` folders?
+    * **Solution:** That's perfectly normal.
+If `NV_Modes` already exists, your action was correct: you should edit it and replace its contents.
+The other folders (`0001`, `0002`, etc.) represent different connection states or profiles.
+While changing the `0000` folder is usually enough, changing it in the other folders as well is a good "just in case" step and does no harm.